RTW/DTW Hydroponic Growing Systems V. Recycling Systems

-One significant negative of the closed/recycling hydroponic system is that plants preferentially remove nutrient ions from solution at differing levels.
+One significant negative of the closed/recycling hydroponic system is that plants preferentially remove nutrients ions from solution at differing levels.
 For example, plants remove the elements nitrogen (N), phosphorous (P), potassium (K), and manganese (Mn) at high rates and these elements can be removed from solution in a few hours.
 Other elements such as magnesium (Mg), sulphur (S), iron (Fe), zinc (Zn), copper (Cu), molybdenum (Mo) and chloride (Cl) have lower uptake rates and are usually removed from solution slightly faster than water is removed.
-Lastly, calcium (Ca) and boron (B) are passively absorbed from solution at low rates and often accumulate in solution and substrates.
+Lastly, calcium (Ca) and boron (B) are passively absorbed from solution at low rates and often accumulate in solution.

 Therefore, in closed hydroponic systems because some nutrients such as N, P, K are preferentially removed by plants at high rates while others such as.
 Ca, S and Mg are taken at lower levels the nutrient that was originally placed in the system can become greatly altered over a relatively short period of time.
 Put simply, preferred nutrients get depleted while less needed nutrients accumulate in the working solution.
 This can quickly lead to deficiencies in some nutrients and excesses of others.
 As Savvas et al. (2009) puts it, “an imbalance in the nutrient solution is generated by excesses of the ions least consumed by the plant, normally SO4–, Ca2+ and Mg2, which disrupts the balance of the nutrients.”